elastic/connectors/docs/DEVELOPING.md

 ### Compatibility

-Confluence versions 7 or later are compatible with Elastic connector frameworks.
+Confluence Cloud or Confluence Server versions 7 or later are compatible with Elastic connector frameworks.

 ### Configuration